segis95/Tuner/README.md

 ## Overtones

 In the real life a sounding string does not produce a single frequency.
 It turns out that a range of frequencies is produced.
 Those frequencies are usually represented by the main one and it's multiples([_Overtones_](https://en.wikipedia.org/wiki/Overtone#:~:text=An%20overtone%20is%20any%20frequency,overtones%20together%20are%20called%20partials.
 "Overtone")).
 To undertand why this happens it's useful to look at the
 [_solution to the Vibrating String differential equation_](https://tutorial.math.lamar.edu/classes/de/VibratingString.aspx "PDE Solution").
 According to it, any string movement may be decomposed into an infinite sum of harmonics.
-Each harmonic describes a sinusoidal shape of oscillating string i.e. oscillation amplitude of each point of the string.
+Each harmonic describes a sinusoidal shape of the oscillating string i.e. oscillation amplitude of each point of the string.
 That's why there are several frequencies in the signal: the main one(corresponding to the vibrating part of the string) and **overtones**.

 # Recognition algorithm.